kaevhee/Using-laravel-UI-/README.md

-# Using-laravel-UI-
+# Using-laravel-UserInterface-
-learnt how to use the UI,along with botsrap and link different pages.
-Made use of mailtrap to reset passwork with the internet
+learnt how to use the UI, along with Bootstrap to link different pages.
+Also made use of Mailtrap to reset password with the internet.